-The authorities that should be involved include the Competent Authorities, i.e. PASA and the DMRE.
+The authorities that should be involved include the Administrative Authority (DFFE) and the Competent Authorities (DMRE).
 The authorities may be required to perform the following roles:

 - Review Monitoring and Audit reports, if required; - Review whether there is compliance by the Applicant and Contractor with the terms of the EMPr and permit/license conditions.
 Whenever necessary, the authorities should assist the Applicant in understanding and meeting the specified requirements; and - The authorities may perform random controls to check compliance.
 In case of persistent noncompliance, the Applicant will be required to provide an action plan with corrective measures, and have it approved by the authorities.